 Now is the perfect time to focus your attention on the year ahead.
 Take the test below to assess your capabilities and the priorities you need to set yourself over the coming months to make 2017 the best year yet on the bike.

-Take a few minutes to write a list of the key qualities you believe elite cyclists have in your type of riding, whether it is a physiological quality such as 'pushing big gears' for the time trial rider, a psychological quality such as 'having no fear' for a downhill mountain biker, or a tactical quality such as 'reading the breaks' if you're still going at 25…).
+Take a few minutes to write a list of the key qualities you believe elite cyclists have in your type of riding, whether it is a physiological quality such as 'pushing big gears' if you're a time-trial rider, a psychological quality such as 'having no fear' if you're a downhill mountain biker or a tactical quality such as 'reading the breaks' if you're a road racer.

-Score each of the qualities on your rating of their importance to performing brilliantly in your chosen discipline.
-If the quality is vital, give it a score of 10; if it is not important at all, give it a 1.
-Most qualities fall somewhere in between.
+Score each of the qualities according to their importance with regard to performing brilliantly in your chosen discipline.
+If the quality is vital, give it a score of 10; if it's not important at all, give it a 1.
+Most qualities will fall somewhere in between.

-Do your sums
+4. Do your sums

-Subtract your performance rating score from 10, then multiply that number by the importance score to give you a total score for each quality.
-The higher the total score, the poorer you rate yourself on a relatively important quality, and the greater the need for you to make that quality the focus of the next few months' training.
+Subtract your performance score from 10, then multiply that number by the importance score to give you a total score for each quality.
+The higher the total score, the poorer you rate yourself on a relatively important quality and the greater the need for you to focus on that quality during the next few months' training.

-Making the MOT useful
+Making the test useful

 - Rank the qualities by their total score.

-- Select the highest scoring four qualities.
+- Select the four highest-scoring qualities.

 - For each quality, set yourself a target 'how good am I' score for one month's time, and three months' time.

 - Recalculate the test every month and review your progress against the specific actions you said you would complete, and the target scores.